lkf-Labs/AL-MGS/README.md

   <img src="./src/assets/img/PHS_framework.png" alt="drawing"/>
 </p>

-**This study investigates active learning for infrared meibomian gland image segmentation and proposes a novel progressive hybrid sampling framework.
-Initially, we construct an annotated set by selecting challenging samples based on specular reflection artifacts.
-Then, a two-stage dynamic sampling strategy is implemented: (1) an entropy-guided model queries the most uncertain samples to rapidly improve performance while monitoring sample redundancy via adaptive thresholds; (2) when redundancy exceeds thresholds, a simplified diversity sampling module activates to enhance generalization.**
+**This study explores the application of AL in infrared meibography image segmentation and proposes a novel progressive hybrid sampling framework.
+First, to reduce random bias and the cold start problem, an initial labeled set is constructed by combining the image's inherent specular reflection prior.
+Then, a two-stage dynamic sampling strategy is implemented.
+At the initial AL iteration stages, the model queries the most uncertain samples guided by entropy to quickly improve performance while monitoring sample redundancy through an adaptive threshold.
+When redundancy becomes too high, the simple diversity sampling module is activated to enhance the model's generalization ability.**
  <img src="./src/assets/img/result.png" alt="drawing"/>

-  🏆 **Extensive experiments demonstrate our method achieves optimal performance under equivalent annotation budgets.**
+  🏆 **Extensive experiments show that our method achieves optimal performance with the same annotation budget.**

 ## 🛠️ Environment
 Training and evaluation environment: Python3.9.4, PyTorch 2.3.1, CUDA 12.4.
 Run the following command to install required packages.